MariamAbdelkhalek/maternal-smoking/README.md

 | `smoke` | mom smoking
 | `quit.time` | how long ago quit 0=never, 1=still, 2=during preggancy, 3=1 year, 4=2 years, 5=3 years, 6=4 years, 7=5-9 years, 8=10+ years, 9=quit and don't know when, 98=unknown |
 | `cigs` | number of cigs smoked a day for past and current smokers 0=never, 1=1-4, 2=5-9, 3=10-14, 4=15-19, 5=20-29, 6=30-39, 7=40-60, 8=60+, 9=smoke but don't know, 98=unknown |

+Given this dataset, answer the following questions, visually, and numerically, if possible

+**Q1** Does the mom's smoking pattern affect the newborn birth weight?
+**Q2** Does the mom’s race affect the newborn birth weight?
+**Q3** Is there a correlation between the mom’s weight and the baby’s weight?
+**Q4** Is there a correlation between the dad’s weight and the baby’s weight?
+**Q5** From Q3 and Q4, which is a stronger correlation?
+**Q6** Is there a correlation between the mom’s weight and the dad’s weight?
+**Q7** On average, does the mom’s weight change across the races?
+**Q8** Does mom’s smoking pattern change with the mom’s education?
+**Q9** Does mom’s smoking pattern change with the family income?
+**Q10** Is there a relationship between the mom’s race and the dad’s race?
+**Q11** Among the different variables included in the dataset, which variable is the newborn birth weight most statistically significantly associated?
+**Q12** Among the different variables included in the dataset, which variable has the most considerable effect on the newborn birth weight?
+**Q13** Do the different variables provide grouping/clustering of the newborns according to the mom’s smoking pattern?
+If so, which variables are the most important?